-- List of top books currently available for this course and why they do not meet your needs.
+- List of top books currently available for this course, what people like about each, and how your proposed book advances on them.
 This is essential to the proposal phase and becomes important to development and marketing too.
 Please, do not scrimp on this section.

 - Your approach and how it will help address the key challenges in the course.
 Include a brief statement of the overarching vision for the book.
 Describe any key differentiating features of your approach such as distinctive pedagogical factors, innovative chapter design features, or unique instructor resources.

 - Expanded table of contents with a short description or a list of topics to be covered in each chapter.

 - Brief bio for each author focusing on how your experience relates to the book topic, especially teaching experience.